Zigurattt/Zigurattt/README.md

 </div>

-- 🔭 I’m currently working at [P33R Finance](https://www.linkedin.com/company/p33r-finance/) where we were [incubated by Tenity](https://www.linkedin.com/posts/p33r-finance_tenity-invests-in-13-disruptive-early-stage-activity-7118550943268294656-cH__?utm_source=share&utm_medium=member_desktop) and selected for [AWS Startups Build Accelerator 2023](https://www.linkedin.com/posts/p33r-finance_p33r-awsbuildaccelerator-activity-7121072561857208320-U9f-?utm_source=share&utm_medium=member_desktop).
+- 🔭 I’m currently studying at [Metu](https://www.metu.edu.tr) and selected for [AI Campus Inventor]
-- 🌱 I’m passionate about [serverless in AWS](https://aws.amazon.com/serverless/) and [Web3](https://ethereum.org/en/web3/).
+- 🌱 I’m passionate about [React.js and Pytorch]
-- 📝 I’m aiming to write **one article per week** starting from November 2023.
+- 📝 I’m aiming to write Medium starting from November 2024.
-- 🏆 I'm striving to increase my [GitHub stats rating](#🏆-my-stats) by contributing to [open source](https://opensource.com/resources/what-open-source).
+- 🏆 I'm striving to increase my [GitHub stats rating] by contributing.
-- ⚡ Fun fact: I read books, play the piano, and sleep with my dog!
+- ⚡ Fun fact: I read books, play the gitar, and sleep with my cat and Leadership My little Scouts!

 <div align="center">